kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-2 Resources and Providers/Readme.md

-# 14-Day Terraform Journey/Challenge From Beginner to Expert:  Day-2 Resources and Providers
+# 14-Day Terraform Challenge From Beginner to Expert:  Day-2 Resources and Providers

 **Estimated Time**: 3.5 hours